Authenticating to Microsoft (Office) 365 with OAuth as an Unattended Application

 Contents

-The client credential flow, similar to other OAuth flows, consists of two phases.
 In the first phase, the application must obtain consent for the specified scopes in order to access protected resources, such as accessing a mailbox to send emails.
-However, in the client credential grant flow, this consent is obtained from the Administrator of the tenant rather than the user of the protected resource.
+However, in the client credential grant flow, this consent is obtained from the administrator of the tenant rather than the user of the protected resource.
 This initial step occurs during the application setup process in the working environment.
 Further details regarding the process of obtaining consent from the administrator will be provided later.

 The second phase involves authentication with the token server, which does not require any user interaction.
 This is one of the main advantages of the client credentials grant flow.
 To authenticate successfully, the user needs to provide additional credentials, such as a client secret or certificate, along with the client ID.
 Detailed information on acquiring the required credentials and making the authentication request will be provided later in the discussion.

 To begin configuring an application for the client credential grant flow, the first step is to register it with Azure.
-For detailed instructions on setting up and registering an application, you can refer to this comprehensive guide on application setup and registration found here.
+For detailed instructions on setting up and registering an application, you can refer to our comprehensive guide on application setup and registration found here.

 Multitenant vs. Single Tenant

-In the client credential grant flow, it is a requirement by Microsoft that the application be either single tenant or multitenant.
+In the client credential grant flow, it is a Microsoft requirement that the application be either single tenant or multitenant.
 This means that personal accounts cannot be used due to the absence of admin consent.
 When deciding which account types to allow, it is crucial to consider who will have access to the application.
 When the administrator grants consent to the scopes, it applies to the entire tenant.
 Therefore, if multiple tenants are consented, the application can utilize the same credentials to access the combined protected resources of those tenants.
 More information on the account types can be found here.

 Platforms and Redirect URIs